Nintendo Switch in stock on Cyber Monday: Check Mario Kart bundle at Amazon, Best Buy and Walmart

 In other words, you're getting the same great hardware that can connect to a TV or be played in your hands, with some free games thrown in.
 Even if you're brand-new to the Switch, you can grab a Joy-Con controller and jump into a Kart race right out of the box.
 Then, because much of the Switch library is digital, you can download a digital version of any game your heart desires.

 Check the links here to see if the bundle is in stock at major vendors.
 But be warned: If you spot it, you'll want to act fast -- we saw stock sell out at Amazon and Walmart within minutes.
-Right now, there's no indication of any scheduled inventory drops from retailers, but we'll keep updating this page with any news.
+Right now, there's no indication of any scheduled inventory drops from retailers, but we'll keep updating this page with any news about this Nintendo Switch bundle.

+Note also that there's another new Nintendo Switch bundle, with a Fortnite-themed console and a few thousand V-Bucks thrown in.
+Not as good as free Mario Kart, but at least it's available.

 Nintendo Switch Black Friday Bundle